Preparing for CECL? Start here.

 - Ultimately, strengthen your loan loss reporting process.

-For more information, view the Community Bank CECL Service brochure here.
+For more information, view the RMA CECL Service brochure here.

 View a short video for additional information.

-If you have any questions, or if you are interested in participating, please send an email to
+If you have any questions, or if you are interested in participating, complete the enrollment form or send an email to

 firstname.lastname@example.org; include the contact information for the person at your bank who should receive further information about this service.